aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    An OTN slice controller (OTN-SC) is a logical function responsible for the life-cycle management of OTN slices instantiated within the corresponding OTN network domains.
-The OTN-SC provides technology-specific interfaces at its north bound (OTN-SC NBI) to allow a higher-layer slice controller, such as an IETF network slice controller (NSC), or an orchestrator, to request OTN slices with OTN-specific requirements.
-The OTN-SC interfaces at the south bound using the MDSC-to-PNC interface (MPI) with a Physical Network Controller (PNC) or Multi-Domain Service Orchestrator (MDSC), as defined in the ACTN control framework {{?RFC8453}}.
-The logical function within the OTN-SC is responsible for translating the OTN slice requests into concrete slice realization which can be understood and provisioned at the south bound by the PNC or MDSC.
+The OTN-SC provides technology-specific interfaces at its northbound (OTN-SC NBI) to allow a higher-layer slice controller, such as an IETF network slice controller (NSC), or an orchestrator, to request OTN slices with OTN-specific requirements.
+The OTN-SC interfaces at the southbound using the MDSC-to-PNC interface (MPI) with a Physical Network Controller (PNC) or Multi-Domain Service Orchestrator (MDSC), as defined in the ACTN control framework {{?RFC8453}}.
+The logical function within the OTN-SC is responsible for translating the OTN slice requests into concrete slice realization which can be understood and provisioned at the southbound by the PNC or MDSC.

    When realizing OTN slices, the OTN-SC may translate a connectivity-based OTN slice into a set of end-to-end tunnels using the Traffic-engineering(TE) tunnel interface defined in
    {{!I-D.ietf-teas-yang-te}}.
-For a resource-based OTN slices, the OTN-SC may transate the abstract topology representing the slice into a colored graph on an abstract TE topology using the TE topology interface defined in {{!RFC8795}}.
+For a resource-based OTN slice, the OTN-SC may translate the abstract topology representing the slice into a colored graph on an abstract TE topology using the TE topology interface defined in {{!RFC8795}}.

    The OTN-SC NBI is technology-specific, while the IETF NSC-NBI is technology-